Michael Carleton, PhD

 Senior Scientific Director

-Michael has co-authored over 30 peer reviewed research papers and is co-inventor on patents across a diverse set of scientific disciplines including oncology, immunology, genomics, virology and bacteriology.
+Michael has co-authored over 30 peer-reviewed research papers, is a co-inventor on patents across a diverse set of scientific disciplines, and has served on FNIH steering committees and NCI SBIR study sections.

 Michael obtained his BA and PhD in microbiology from the University of Texas at Austin and was a Cancer Research Institute postdoctoral fellow and Young Arthritis Investigator at Fox Chase Cancer Center.